The-OpenROAD-Project/OpenLane/doc/hardening_macros.md

 Other values are set based on the (PDK, STD_CELL_LIBRARY) used.
 You can read more about those configurations [here][0].

+Static Timing Analysis are done after:

+1. Synthesis using the verilog netlist.

+2. Placement using OpenROAD's estimate_parasitics.

+3. Timing optimizations using the verilog netlist.

+4. Global Routing using OpenROAD's estimate_parasitics.

+5. Detailed Routing using SPEF extraction and the verilog netlist.

 ## Floorplan

 During Floor plan, you have one of two options: